tomordonez/tomordonez.github.io/_posts/2021-01-07-mind-map-network-graph-d3.md

 tags: [analytics, data visualization, d3, javascript]
 ---

 A mind map network graph in D3 of topics I am interested in.

 Blue lines are topics I've studied.
-Black lines are topics I have not.
+Black lines are topics I want to study.
+Double click on a node to hold it in place.
+Double click to release it.
+You can also click and drag a node.
+Or freeze any number of nodes.
+When a node is frozen the color changes to red.

 <div id="mindMap"></div>